TERMS AND CONDITIONS

 Delivery is rarely a problem, but sometimes things do go wrong with the courier that is beyond our reasonable control.
 If your delivery date is important, you are strongly advised to order them for delivery the day before you actually need them and contact us by 4pm if they have not arrived to give us reasonable time to liaise with the courier service before they close and advise.

-- SEVERE DAMAGE IN TRANSIT: Roses with severe damage to the main basal stems or root system in transit and subject to you sending us a photograph, and our final agreement will be replaced with same or similar variety or refunded.
+- SEVERE DAMAGE IN TRANSIT: Roses with severe damage to the main basal stems or root system in transit and subject to you sending us a photograph, and our final agreement will be replaced with same or similar variety if available or refunded.

 - RETURNING ROSES: Roses can be returned to us for a full refund, providing they arrive back with us in a saleable and healthy condition.
 Potted roses should remain in their original nursery container pot.
-Style Roses will not cover the cost of redelivery back to our Holbeach Nursery, this must be organised and paid for by the customer.
+Style Roses will not cover the cost of delivery & redelivery back to our Holbeach Nursery, this must be organised and paid for by the customer.

 - RESERVED BAREROOT ROSE ORDERS: Customers specifying a delivery date of bareroot roses after the first week in March: As we are approaching the end of the bareroot season in March, We will not keep bareroot orders on reserve by customer request beyond the first week in March & will be dispatched to your delivery address if still on reserve at that time.